victorswan/orb_slam/README.md

 ### Open-loop Evaluation

+To run GF-ORB-SLAM2 on open-loop, e.g., as a standalone running on public benchmarks, make sure the closed-loop macro `ENABLE_PLANNER_PREDICTION` at [include/Tracking.h](https://github.com/ivalab/gf_orb_slam2/tree/catkin/include/Tracking.h#L92) is commented out:

+    // #define ENABLE_PLANNER_PREDICTION

-To run GF-ORB-SLAM2 on public benchmarks, please refer to batch evaluation scripts at folder
+and refer to batch evaluation scripts at folder [batch_script](https://github.com/ivalab/gf_orb_slam2/tree/catkin/batch_scripts) as examples.

-    batch_script

-or follow the example calls at **rosrun_cmd.md** for your own sensor / sequence.
+You could also follow the example calls at **rosrun_cmd.md** for your own sensor / sequence.

 Similar to original ORB-SLAM2, the camera parameters shall be provided in yaml format.
 Some example configurations for public benchmarks are available at `ORB_Data` we just cloned.